Back To Previous Page

 We are open rain or shine.
 We are predominantly an outdoor venue, so please wear suitable clothes (and footwear) to walk between exhibits.
 Don't forget a hat and sunscreen in the warmer months, and pack an umbrella in case of wet weather.
 The Zoo Shop sells ponchos, hats & sunscreen in case you forget them.
 Most animals don't mind the rain, but on very hot days, some animals may be less active as they look for shade.
 There will be no refunds or rain checks due to inclement weather or animals resting or sleeping.

 As we are a quarantine facility, members of the public are prohibited from bringing any animal(s) onto the grounds or into the car park at any time.
-Pets, leashed or unleashed, are not allowed in the park because they may disturb the Zoo's animals.
+Pets, leashed or unleashed, are not allowed in the park.
 In hot weather, it is dangerous to leave a pet closed up in a vehicle.
 Please leave your pets at home.
-(Service dogs are permitted - but please contact the zoo prior to arrival)
+Service dogs are not permitted.
+This is due to quarantine restrictions and safety risks to Zoo animals and staff, and to the assistance animals and their users.

 Walk, Don't Ride